freenas/freenas-docs/userguide/storage.rst

 The :guilabel:`Volume to extend` drop-down menu in :menuselection:`Storage --> Volumes --> Volume Manager`,
-shown in
-:numref:`Figure %s <create_zfs_pool_volman_fig>`,
+shown in :numref:`Figure %s <create_zfs_pool_volman_fig>`,
-can be used to add additional disks to an existing ZFS volume.
+can be used to add additional disks to an existing ZFS volume, to increase its overall capacity.
 This drop-down menu will be empty if no ZFS volume exists.

+If more than one disk is added, it is possible to specify how the new disks will be organized (as single disks, mirrors, or RAIDZ arrays).
+Organizing the new disks as a mirror or RAIDZ array creates redundancy and means that data will be safe if a disk fails (or if more than one disk fails, for some structures). **As it is not possible to change a structure that has been added to the pool at a later date, it is important to consider the structure and redundancy that will be required, before adding the new disks with Volume Manager**.

+It is also possible to add disks as mirrors to existing single disks and mirrored devices, and to remove disks from mirrored devices.
+This affects redundancy and speed, but does not change the size of the pool.
+Please see :ref:`Adding and removing mirrored devices to a ZFS Volume` for these actions.

 .. note:: If the existing volume is encrypted, a warning message will remind you that the operation of extending a volume will reset the